Credit Plainly

 3. Review each report for unfamiliar accounts, hard inquiries, addresses, or other items.

-4. If fraud appears likely, report it at IdentityTheft.gov for an FTC-guided recovery plan.
+4. If fraud appears likely, report it at IdentityTheft.gov for an FTC-guided recovery plan and review what to do if someone opened credit in your name.

 5. Review the official FTC and CFPB instructions for placing a fraud alert or credit freeze.